Visual Disabilities

 Types of Color-blindness

-Color-blindness or color vision deficiency is the inability to distinguish certain shades of color.
+Several coloring crayons displayed without colorColor-blindness or color vision deficiency is the inability to distinguish certain shades of color.
 It is a fascinating topic because of its complexity.
-There are three types of photoreceptors within the eye.
-Each is responsible for detecting different color wavelengths.
-Additionally, there are photoreceptors that detect light intensity, called rods.
+The human eye has three types of photoreceptors, each of which is responsible for detecting different color wavelengths.
+Additionally, photoreceptors called rods detect light intensity.
 Color-blindness can occur if any of these types of photoreceptors is missing or functioning incorrectly.
-The most common type of color-blindness is red-green deficiency—this doesn't mean that red and/or green cannot be seen, but that certain shades of red and green may be difficult to differentiate.

 Red-green deficiencies

 Individuals with a red-green deficiency have difficulty distinguishing between some shades of reds and greens, but they can still differentiate between a light color and a dark color.
-A dark red and a light green will be easy to distinguish because of their contrast difference.
+A dark red and a light green will be easy to distinguish because of their luminance difference.
 People with red-green color-blindness may see reds and greens as yellows, oranges, and beiges.
 This means that yellows, oranges, and beiges can be confused with greens and reds.
 Blue is not affected by this type of color blindness.

 Protanopia and protanomaly (red deficiencies)

 Protanopia and protanomaly occur when the cones in the eye primarily responsible for detecting red are missing or malfunctioning.
-The greens tend to look similar to the reds.
+The greens tend to look like the reds.
 Protanomaly is milder than protanopia, but the result is similar.
 Many people with protanomaly can distinguish some reds and greens with some difficulty, and, as with protanopia, reds tend to look darker as well.

 Normal